dotnet/msbuild/docs/ContainerCustomization.md

 This property controls the destination registry - the place that the newly-created image will be pushed to.

-Be default, we push to the local Docker daemon (annotated by `docker://`), but for this release you can specify any _unauthenticated_ registry.
-For example:
+Be default, we push to the local Docker daemon (annotated by `docker://`), but you can also specify a remote registry.
+Interacting with that registry may require authentication, see [Authenticating to container registries](./RegistryAuthentication.md) for more details.

 ```xml
 <ContainerRegistry>registry.mycorp.com:1234</ContainerRegistry>
 ```

-> **Note**
-> There is no authentication currently supported - that [will come in a future release](https://github.com/dotnet/sdk-container-builds/issues/70) - so make sure you're pointing to a local Docker daemon

 ## ContainerImageName